 daunorubicin (Intravenous route)

-Must be given into a rapidly flowing intravenous infusion and must never be given by the intramuscular or subcutaneous route as severe local tissue necrosis will occur if there is extravasation during administration.
+Must be given into a rapidly flowing IV infusion and must never be given by the IM or subQ route, as severe local tissue necrosis will occur if there is extravasation during administration.
 Myocardial toxicity manifested in its most severe form by potentially fatal congestive heart failure may occur either during therapy or months to years after termination of therapy.
 The incidence of myocardial toxicity increases after a total cumulative dose exceeding 400 to 550 mg/m(2) in adults, 300 mg/m(2) in children more than 2 years of age, or 10 mg/kg in children less than 2 years of age.
 Severe myelosuppression occurs when used in therapeutic doses; this may lead to infection or hemorrhage.
 Dosage should be reduced in patients with impaired hepatic or renal function .

 Commonly used brand name(s)

 Uses For daunorubicin